awsdocs/aws-client-vpn-administrator-guide/doc_source/client-authentication.md

 1. Create a Client VPN endpoint\.
 Specify federated authentication as the authentication type, and specify the IAM SAML identity provider that you created\.
 For more information, see [Create a Client VPN endpoint](cvpn-working-endpoints.md#cvpn-working-endpoint-create)\.

 1. Export the [client configuration file](cvpn-working-endpoints.md#cvpn-working-endpoint-export) and distribute it to your users\.
-Instruct your users to download the latest version of the [AWS\-provided client](https://docs.aws.amazon.com/vpn/latest/clientvpn-user/connect-aws-client-vpn-connect.html), and to use it to load the configuration file and connect to the Client VPN endpoint\.
+Instruct your users to download the latest version of the [AWS provided client](https://docs.aws.amazon.com/vpn/latest/clientvpn-user/connect-aws-client-vpn-connect.html), and to use it to load the configuration file and connect to the Client VPN endpoint\.
+Alternatively, if you enabled the self\-service portal for your Client VPN endpoint, instruct your users to go to the self\-service portal to get the configuration file and AWS provided client\.
+For more information, see [Access the self\-service portal](cvpn-working-endpoints.md#cvpn-self-service-portal)\.

 ### Authentication workflow<a name="federated-authentication-workflow"></a>